Questions To Ask Your Advisor

 No. Some advisors are required to share their revenue with one or more superiors.
 This arrangement may, at the least, pressure the advisor to utilize high commissioned products, and most certainly creates a higher cost structure that you must pay to support.

-Will you earn income from any of the following sources on my assets at TD Ameritrade?
+Will you earn income from any of the following sources on my assets that you manage?

 12(b)-1 fees - No